5minds/gulptraum/README.md

 ### Global

 The global configuration defines the main paths for your application.
-These paths are also used in the technology-specific default configurations.
+These paths are also used in the plugin-specific default configurations.

 | Setting | Type | Description |
 |---|---|---|